Board Member Bios

 David works with individuals clients to achieve personal transformation through body based psychotherapy & energy work.
 The two main modalities employed are Core Energetics & Reiki.
 David also consults with businesses on projects that deliver sustainable and measurable results to the bottom line.
 Areas of specialty include: customer service delivery systems, CRM implementations, business process definitions, supplier diversity, and training & development.

 David received his masters of Education from Cleveland State University with a focus on Adult Learning and Development.
 His bachelor's degree was achieved in business management from Marshall University in Huntington, WV.
 David has received his reiki training from the Chagrin Valley Wellness Center and University Hospitals.
-He is currently enrolled at the Institute of Core Energetics in New York City.
+David has achieved advanced certification from the Institute of Core Energetics in New York City where he now serves as faculty.

 David Rabinsky is the director of social catering at The Ritz-Carlton, Cleveland.
 He has been at the hotel since March of 1999.
 David's responsibilities include booking all social and non-profit events for all event space within The Ritz-Carlton, Cleveland and the historic Silver Grille in the Higbee building located in downtown Cleveland.